shanedg/discord-mc-status/libraries/cloud-commands/README.md

 ## API

 * `launchInstanceFromTemplate` - Run an AWS EC2 instance from a predefined launch template.
+* `launchInstanceFromTemplateWithUserData` - Run an AWS EC2 instance from a launch template and customize user data.
 * `terminateInstance` - Terminate an AWS EC2 instance.

 ## Commands